max-kk/ajax-login-registration-modal-popup/readme.txt

 11. Admin settings - Expressions [PRO]
 12. Registration with Password field [PRO]

+== Known issues ==

+- With Theme my login (TML) plugin (3 Password fields on the Create Account tab, if enable password field in LRM and TML)

 == Changelog ==

+= VER 1.24 - 13/07/2018 =

+- Fixed password reset issues with WooCommerce installed
+- Fixed issue with slashed quotes after saving in Emails section

+= VER 1.23 - 30/06/2018 =

+- Fixed issues with HTTPS and Login (when try open to /wp-admin/ wordpress require re-login).

+= VER 1.22 - 18/06/2018 =

+- Message about disabled user registration now displayed only on Plugin settings page (not site-wide)
+- Fixes for "All In One WP Security & Firewall" plugin

+= VER 1.21 - 14/06/2018 =

+- Fixed issue with Reset password: not possible use username to reset, only email

-= VER 1.20 - 02/06/2018 =
+= VER 1.20 - 10/06/2018 =

+- Warning if New Users Registration is disabled in WP Settings
+- Possible Hide First & Last name fields (Registration Form) in plugin Settings
+- Small settings fix: (default "true" values for checkboxes is added in a wrong way)
-- Changed "password reset" way: before after password reset request password was immediately changes, now email will be send with change password link
+- Changed "password reset" way: before after password reset request password was immediately changed, now email will be send with change password link
-- Warning if Registration is disabled in WP Settings
-- Possible Hide First & Last name fields in plugin Settings

-==== Update instructions: ====
+= Update instructions from 1.1x to 1.20: =

 **Open "EXPRESSIONS" tab and find "Lost password" section**

+Replace
-Replace "Lost your password?
+**"Lost your password?
 Please enter your email address.
-You will receive mail with new password." with "Lost your password?
+You will receive mail with new password."** with
+**"Lost your password?
 Please enter your email address.
-You will receive mail with link to set new password."
+You will receive mail with link to set new password."**

 **Open "Emails" tab and find "Lost password" section**